Fred's ImageMagick Scripts

 PURPOSE: To apply motion blur or lens defocus to an image using an ideal frequency domain filter.

-DESCRIPTION: CAMERABLUR applies motion blur or lens defocus to an image using an ideal frequency domain filter.
+DESCRIPTION: CAMERABLUR blurs an image in the frequency domain using an ideal frequency domain blurring filter for either motion blur or lens defocus.
 The motion blur filter in the frequency domain is just an a rotated 1D sinc function depending upon the direction of the motion.
 The lens defocus filter in the frequency domain is just a jinc function.
 The user specifies the parameters needed to create those functions directly as images.
 An explicit filter image is not input to the script.
-Then it will be multiplied by the Fourier transform of the image created with +fft and the results will then be returned to the spatial domain via the inverse Fourier transform using +ift.
+The internally generated filter will then be multiplied by the Fourier transform of the image created with +fft and the results will then be returned to the spatial domain via the inverse Fourier transform using +ift.
 Any alpha channel on the filter will be removed automatically before processing.
 If the image has an alpha channel it will not be processed, but simply copied from the input to the output.

 ARGUMENTS: